-- The Register window.

-- Target system memory in the Memory window.

-- Target system I/O locations in the I/O window.

-- Target system memory variables in the WatchPoint window.

-- Target system memory in the Source window.
+- The Register window. - Target system memory or single-port emulation memory in the Memory window. - Target system I/O locations in the I/O window. - Target system memory or single-port emulation memory variables in the WatchPoint window. - Target system memory or single-port emulation memory in the Source window.

-While the processor is in the RUNNING REALTIME IN USER PROGRAM state, no display or modification is allowed for the contents of target system memory or registers.
-Therefore, before you can display or modify target system memory or processor registers, you must use the Execution $\rightarrow$ Break (ALT, E, B) command to stop user program execution and break into the monitor.
+While the processor is in the RUNNING REALTIME IN USER PROGRAM state, no display or modification is allowed for the contents of target system memory, single-port emulation memory, or registers.
+Therefore, before you can display or modify target system memory, single-port emulation memory, or processor registers, you must use the Execution \rightarrow Break (ALT, E, B) command to stop user program execution and break into the monitor.